TheMeteoRain/quality-of-exile/README.md

 1. Press the assigned keybind. (in town)

 ### Toggle CTRL
 Press the keybind once to toggle CTRL.
 Press it again to release CTRL.
 You can also register a new key for CTRL, maybe you have small macro keypad.
 Registering a new key won't interfere with the CTRL key itself.
 If you register a new key you ultimately have two CTRL keys.
 Pressing any other toggleable keybind will deactivate the previously toggled one.
-Activating this will show [overlay status](#setup-toggle-overlay) for toggleable keybinds.
+Activating this will show [overlay status](#setup-toggle-overlay) and shows this keybind's status.

 Use cases:
 - Move items from inventory to stash.